A Better PB&J

 The two “crazy” flavors I tried were the “href="http://www.vtpeanutbutter.com/vermontpb_021.htm"

-target="_blank">Green Mountain Goddess
+target="_blank">Green Mountain Goddess” and the

-target="_blank">Mad River Mojo”.
+“target="_blank">Mad River Mojo”.
 “Green

 Mountain Goddess” is a blend of almond and peanut butters,